 25–30 June 2017

 Applications for this meeting have now closed.
-Results will be made known to the applicants in early November 2016.
+Results have been made known to the applicants.

 For more information on the Meetings of Nobel Laureates in Lindau please visit www.lindau-nobel.org.